 Are you dissatisfied with yourself, but blame it on your partnership?
 Do you demand an incredible amount from your friend, but hardly give anything back yourself?
 The problem is not always on the other side.
 If you don't put your own house in order, it will be difficult to get rid of your conflicts once and for all.

 Not all problems can always be solved by yourself, and there's no shame in that.
-If you both admit to yourselves that you can't do it alone, but that you want to save your partnership at all costs, that's a sign of strength.
-Couples therapy can help you resolve the conflicts in your relationship and finally look happily into the future again.
+If you both admit to yourselves that you can't do it alone, but that you want to save your partnership at all costs, this even shows strength.
+A Couples therapy can help you resolve the conflicts in your relationship and finally look happily into the future again.

 Tips to save you if you are unhappy in relationship

-If you are unhappy in relationship, it doesn't mean that it has to fail.
+Are you unhappy in relationship, it doesn't mean it has to fail.
 There are so many things you both can do to bring happiness back to your togetherness.
 We've put together five tips to help you work on your relationship.